-Course allows for a fully online and more flexible learning experience via their personal computer from the students' location of their choice.
-These courses involve a professor, virtual learning materials, and group work.
+This course delivery provides students with a fully online and more flexible virtual learning experience via their personal computer from the students' location of their choice.
+These courses are completely asynchronous with assignments and assessments that must be completed each week but include robust interactions among students and the professor.